Installation of a pacemaker

 Types of pacemakers

-How is a pacemaker installed?
+How is pacemaker implantation performed?

-The patient undergoes a preliminary examination, including:
+The patient undergoes a comprehensive evaluation, including:

 Implantation procedure